Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 In a Snowflake Native App, the setup script is used to define what objects will be created when the application is installed on the consumer account.
 The location of the file as we have seen is defined in the manifest file.
 The setup script is run on initial installation of the application and any subsequent upgrades/patches.

 Most setup scripts are called either **setup.sql** or **setup_script.sql** but that is not a hard and fast requirement.
 In the setup script you will see that for some objects, the application role is given permissions and some not.
-If the application role is permissioned onto an object then the object will be visible in Snowsight after the application is installed (permissions allowing)
+If the application role is permissioned onto an object then the object will be visible in Snowsight after the application is installed (permissions allowing).
 If the application role is not granted permissions onto an object then you will not see the object in Snowsight.
 The application itself can still use the objects regardless.

 ```sql